nightconcept/sprout/README.md

 *   `OUTPUT_DIRECTORY_PATH`: (Positional or via `-o`/`--output`) Path to the directory where files will be sprouted.
     *   Defaults to the current working directory if not specified.
 *   `-f`, `--force`: (Optional) If specified, `sprout` will overwrite any existing files in the output directory that conflict with files from the bundle.
 Without this flag, `sprout` will abort if any collisions are detected.

-target/tarpaulin

-## 🔮 Future Ideas

-While the current prototype is focused and functional, here are some ideas for future enhancements:

-*   **Reverse Operation ("Bundling"):** Create a bundle file from an existing directory.
-*   **Overwrite Options:** Add flags like `--skip` or interactive prompts for overwriting files (complementary to the implemented `--force` flag).

 ## 📜 License